jsvan/The-Russia/README.md

 # The-Russia
 The Russia(-nizer) is an extension which finds and replaces mentions of Russia with "the Russia".
-And a convenient page to donate to Ukraine in the Popup.
+And provides a convenient page to donate to Ukraine in the upper icon for when youre feeling inspired.

 >The Midwest, the north, the great beyond, the Shire.
 The Ukraine. ...The Russia?